chad-ermacora/rp-network-testers/README.md

 You must set the "Remote Test Server IP" in the configuration of the tester you are intending to run tests from.
 Connect the 2 Tester units to a single cable or local network then use the web interface or press the appropriate buttons to initiate tests.

-_Note: Pressing the 4th button to change button functions will cycle through 3 different settings when pressed multiple times._
+_Note: The "Change Button Functions" will cycle through 3 different settings when pressed multiple times._

 ### Primary Button Functions
 1. Run & Display [MTR](https://www.bitwizard.nl/mtr/) tests